-Whether you’re off on a winter ski trip or just making snowmen in the backyard, I’ve got a few tips to help make your experience a little easier on everyone.
+Whether you’re off on a winter ski trip or just making snowmen in the backyard, I’ve got a few tips to help make your experience a little easier on everyone for some outdoor winter fun.
 Being a big snow sport family, we’ve learned a trick or two for keeping kids happy throughout the snow day.

 1. Prepare for any weather: Know before you go.
 There will be times when you can’t predict what weather you’ll run into, but for the most part, you can plan – good ol’ weather.com.
 Will it be a cold white-wash ski day, with wind and snowflakes flying past you all day?
 Be sure to have googles and a face mask.
 Will it be sunny and warm?
 Be sure to have layers you can shed them as the warm sun wears on.
 Or will it be a rainy day?
 Be sure to have an umbrella or even rainproof gear to help keep everyone stay dry and happy.